-Greetings in the matchless name of our Lord and Savior Jesus Christ!
+I greet you in the marvelous, matchless, and mighty name of our Lord and Savior Jesus Christ!

-With great joy, I welcome you to Providence Bible and Theological Seminary.
-An incredible privilege has been bestowed upon us, the call of God to the ministry.
+It is with great joy that I welcome you to Providence Bible and Theological Seminary.
+An incredible privilege has been bestowed upon us, and that is the call of God to the ministry.
 The opportunity is priceless, challenging, and stimulating.
 For those who pass it by, there is a void.
-For those who grasp it, the accomplishments and memories have lifelong significance.
+For those who grasp it, accomplishments and memories have lifelong significance.

-The decision to attend Providence Bible College and Theological Seminary is a step into an oasis of opportunity.
-Distinct in its blend of tradition and innovation, PBCTS is building the lives of its students to impact the world for Christ through the various professions, ministries, and businesses to which He has called them.
+The decision to attend Providence Bible College and Theological Seminary is a step into an oasis of opportunity, and may I say it's providential.
+Distinct in its blend of tradition and innovation, PBCTS is building the lives of its students to impact the world for Christ through the various professions, ministries, and businesses to which He has called them to serve for His kingdom.

-Dedicated caring faculty and a warm, friendly student body from all over the Hampton Roads area and the nation are all key ingredients in this unique opportunity.
-We offer this most affordable, once-in-a-lifetime experience to you.
+We have a dedicated and caring faculty, a warm and friendly student body from all over the Hampton Roads area and the nation, which are all key ingredients in this unique opportunity.
+We offer this most affordable, once-in-a-lifetime academic and spiritual experience to you.